masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

-#  Supply Chain Analytics & Risk Management
+#  Enterprise Supply Chain Risk & NPI Readiness Analytics Platform

 ##  Note from Masrur
 Hey there, and thanks for stopping by.
 I built this project to show, hands-on, how I use data to make supply chain decisions, the kind of work I do day to day as a program manager.
 It walks through the full journey: pulling insight out of raw transactional data with SQL, and turning it all into dashboards for KPI tracking and executive business review.
 I had a lot of fun building it, and I hope it gives you a clear sense of how I think and work.
 Feel free to dig into any piece that interests you.